I was intrigued by "Diabla" (originally called "Ex Voto") as soon as I read the tagline on the Kickstarter page:

 Have you seen any films recently that you really liked?

-MK: I just saw "Hereditary," but it's not a very good example because I didn't love it.
+Maya: I just saw "Hereditary" (Aster, 2018), but it's not a very good example because I didn't love it.

-MK: I really liked how slow it was and how quiet some moments were.
-But I didn't really understand what was going on sometimes ... the story didn't give me what I needed.
+Maya: I really liked how slow it was and how quiet some moments were.
+But I didn't really understand what was going on sometimes...
+The story didn't give me what I needed.
 The end could have been so interesting if it was set up a bit more.
 I've seen a lot of 70s films that have that kind of thing going on, but this one didn't make me excited or intrigued like those 70s films did.

-Are there any other horror films that you love and would like to recommend?
-I'm always looking for new things to watch.
+Are there any other horror films that you love/recommend?

 Are you excited about the new "Suspiria"?

-AG: I don't really know yet.
+Ashley: I don't really know yet.
 It's cool that Luca Guadagnino is directing it.
-I loved "Call Me By Your Name."
+I loved "Call Me By Your Name" (2017).
 The remake looks so different, though.
 We'll see.
-I also liked "The Witch."
+I also liked "The Witch" (Eggers, 2015).
 Any witchy films, really!